 In other words, Applied Behavioral treatment is the systematic application of intervention behavior concepts, in an attempt to enhance social behaviors.
 It provides that intervention techniques can significantly improve behaviors.

-ABA has lead to behavior change interventions across different groups, including;
+ABA has to lead to behavior change interventions across different groups, including;

-- Individuals (children, adults with development disabilities, employees, students, etc.).
+- Individuals (children, adults with developmental disabilities, employees, students, etc.).

 - Behavior change agents (parents, teachers, supervisors, etc.).

 - Settings (schools, homes, business settings, hospitals, institutions, etc.),

 - Behaviors (leisure and functional skills, aggression, self-injury, safety, customer service, etc.).

 - The Association for Behavior Analysis presently places various specialty fields under the behavior analysis title including; autism, behavioral pharmacology, clinical, family and behavioral medicine, community interventions, social and ethical issues, developmental disabilities, experimental analysis of behavior, education, human development, gerontology, organizational behavior management, teaching behavior analysis, and verbal behavior.
 Each of these classes includes numerous sub-classes.